moduspwnens/unique-word-generator-api/README.md

 **No automated build method for rebuilding CloudFormation values from source scripts / values.**
 Not yet implemented.

+**Used word list table increases in size indefinitely.**
+The cost is minimal, as each word reservation's size will be 12 bytes plus the length of the word in UTF-8 encoded bytes.
+DynamoDB's perpetual free tier covers the first 25GB.
+Still, it's not good design for it to increase forever as it is utilized.

 ## FAQ

 **Will I ever get the same word more than once?**